nellarro/pds-groc/README.md

 # pds-groc

 ## Welcome!
-As this is a smaller CRUD app, there's no install, no `npm start`, no `package.json`.
+As this is a smaller CRUD app, there's no install!

 ## To Open:
 - `git clone` the repo